chenfeiyu01/better-thief-book/README.md

-# thief-mud-game README
+# better-thief-book README

-This is the README for your extension "thief-mud-game".
+This is the README for your extension "better-thief-book".
 After writing up a brief description, we recommend including the following sections.

 ## Features